librypt/.github/profile/README.md

 ## About libRypt
-libRypt is a cryptography suite of libraries for simple, secure, and efficient cryptography in the Rust programming language. libRypt supports most of the common cryptographic algorithms:
+libRypt is an in-progress cryptography suite of libraries for simple, secure, and efficient cryptography in the Rust programming language.

 | **Type of Cryptography**                      | **Implemented Algorithms** |
 |-----------------------------------------------|----------------------------|